Get Started with Pardot

 People today expect all parts of your organization to communicate with each other.
 When they talk with a sales rep, they want the rep to know which product or offering they’ve already researched on your site.
 At Salesforce, we help companies use data to deliver that connected customer experience.
 The Salesforce platform supports all aspects of your business, whether you're in sales, marketing, commerce, or service.

-Now you’ve learned how Pardot and marketing automation can help you connect with your prospects and engage with your customers.
+Now you’ve learned how Pardot and marketing automation can help grow your business and help you connect with your prospects and engage with your customers.
 In the next unit, we’ll dive into the user interface and talk about how to find your way around Pardot.